wazzuwu/LangGraph-BMI/README.md

 - **API Integration**: Create a REST API wrapper
 - **Database Storage**: Store calculation history and user profiles

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙋‍♂️ Author

 **wazzuwu** - [GitHub Profile](https://github.com/wazzuwu)

-## 📞 Support

-If you have any questions or run into issues, please open an issue on the GitHub repository.

----

 *Built with ❤️ using LangGraph and Python*